chanitypham/AI-Builder-Kit/README.md

 1. Create your own AI Tools on [MindPal](https://mindpal.space/).
 You can follow the tutorials [here](https://www.youtube.com/watch?v=CcXvHkBQuSE).

+2. Share your tool

-To add a new AI tool, create a new entry in the `lib/tools.tsx` file.
+To add a new AI tool, create a new entry in the `lib/tools.tsx` file following the given in-file template.
 Example:
-    ```tsx
+    ```
     {
         slug: "podcast-guest-researcher", // the slug that, when clicked on, will open your tool on, for example: https://your_website/podcast-guest-researcher